dcooperdalrymple/circuitpython-synthio-mono/README.md

 # CircuitPython synthio Monophonic Synthesizer

+**NOTE**: _This project has been replaced by [pico_synth_sandbox](https://github.com/dcooperdalrymple/pico_synth_sandbox/) which implements most features that can be found here with better optimization and additional functionality.
+This repository will no longer receive future updates._

 Parametric monophonic synthesizer built using CircuitPython's synthio module using the RP2040, UART/USB/BLE MIDI input, and I2S audio output.
 Controlled with a MIDI control interface or with a supported display and momentary switch rotary encoder.

 [![Demonstration Video Thumbnail](assets/thumb.jpg)](https://www.youtube.com/watch?v=uuqIeZu2VT8 "Watch a demonstration of this project on YouTube")